ruanbekker/aws-terraform-cicd-java-springboot/README.md

 # aws-terraform-cicd-java-springboot
 Terraform: AWS CICD with CodePipeline, CodeBuild, ECS and a Springboot App

+The [all-in-one](https://github.com/ruanbekker/aws-terraform-cicd-java-springboot/tree/all-in-one) branch has the application code, application infrastructure and pipeline infrastructure in one repository.

 ## Description

 This is a demo on how to use Terraform to deploy your AWS Infrastructure for your Java Springboot application to run as a container on ECS.